code2227/Hacktoberfest2020/README.md

-# This Repo has been created for all the developers to contribute in the hacktoberfest .
+# This Repo has been created for all the developers to contribute in the hacktoberfest2020 .
 #hacktoberfest
 Add your name here after contributing to this repo!